pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 The Stage will keep track of the player’s score, in a variable which belongs to the Stage.

-Let’s look at an example of how to do this.
-To create a variable `time` belonging to the Stage, setting it to the value `60`, the code would be
+For example, to create a variable `time` belonging to the Stage, setting it to the value `60`, the code would be

 ``` python
 Stage.time = 60